Book A Call With Wendy

 There can be a tendency amongst psychologists to imagine that getting one on one help to create psychology products and services is going to be most useful to you.
 You get someone’s undivided attention on you and your product.
 Your hand is held as you take those steps to making your dream a reality.
 You have a guru who’s been there, done that, to point out the bear traps and the special ladders to success.

 That seems to make sense on the surface, but it’s not the right learning and development approach for this activity of diversifying your practice for several reasons.
-Before I go into the detail of why, though, let me explain that I’m telling you this from a place of experience and expertise.
-I have been a learning and development specialist for 25 years.
-I’ve been developing programmes and products for international businesses since I started my own corporate practice in 2003.
-That’s another nineteen years selling products and courses to corporates.
+Before I go into the detail of why, though, let me explain that I’m saying this from a place of experience *and* expertise.

-I also have a huge passion for applying my experience and expertise to helping psychologists in private practice and, through The Psychology Practice Accelerator programme we’ve now supported more than 50 practices in diversifying, innovating, and growing too.
-The perspective I share here is hard won and it’s coming also from a place of frustration as psychologists are spending hard earned cash and investing their dreams and aspirations only to have them fall flat.
-We deserve more and our clients need us to do better.
+The perspective I share here is hard won and it’s coming also from a place of frustration as I see my colleagues spending hard earned cash and investing their dreams and aspirations only to have them fall flat.
+We deserve more.

 So why am I no longer accepting long-term coaching clients who want my help diversifying their practices?

-The development of successful products and services requires iteration – as mentioned above, course/product creation is an inherently iterative process.
-You will try and fail and try and fail and then try and win and so on and so forth.
+We will try and fail and try and fail and then try and win and so on and so forth.
 Here’s a keynote by the CEO of Ontraport, himself a successful serial entrepreneur, where he lays this reality out for us all.
 You must be able to test and iterate to develop products and services without bankrupting your company.

 Same for Landon Ray, same for us.